 #9: Naming your chapters Crimea river, Georgia on my mind, From Russia with Love, etc.

 Using these, or variations of them, as your title or chapter titles will likely not tell your readers anything about the book’s content.
-On the other hand, it might tell your readers that you don’t know much about Russia or the FSU so you have borrow Western cultural references that have little to nothing to do with Russia or the FSU.
+On the other hand, it might tell your readers that you do not know much about Russia or the FSU so you have borrow Western cultural references that have little to nothing to do with Russia or the FSU.
 The James Bond title, while indeed having to do with Russia, is so trite and overused that you should probably leave it alone.

 #10: Not researching or checking your facts